irinadel/Db2whc/connecting/connectivity_options.md

 ## Connecting to {{site.data.keyword.dashdblong}} with Private Link

 IBM Cloud private link gives you the ability to securely and privately connect to a {{site.data.keyword.dashdblong}} instance from your own IBM Cloud VPCs.
-With the IBM Cloud Private Link, traffic between Db2 Warehouse on Cloud and your IBM Cloud VPCs, it does not traverse the public internet.
+With the IBM Cloud Private Link, traffic between {{site.data.keyword.dashdblong}} and your IBM Cloud VPCs, it does not traverse the public internet.

 Complete the following steps to connect {{site.data.keyword.dashdblong}} with  private link: